 The details of my power usage implementation

 First, let me give a caveat.
-This is certainly not the only way to do what I accomplished.
-I don’t even know that it is the best way (probably isn’t).
+This is certainly not the only way to accomplish what I accomplished.
+I don’t even know if it is the best way (probably isn’t).
 I do know that it works and gives me all the information I want to track.
 My goal here is to give an example implementation that you can modify and improve upon for your implementation.
 Okay, with that said, here we go…

 Step 1: Store monthly power usage in a file